 What Issues Might Rehabilitation Counselors Deal With?

-Rehabilitation counselors deal with a myriad of issues that include the strictly psychological, as well as more practical matters.
+Vocational rehabilitation counselors deal with a myriad of issues that include the strictly psychological, as well as more practical matters.
 For instance, they may work on a treatment team that includes medical doctors, physical therapists, occupational therapists, nurses, and social workers.
-Rehab counselors thus need to have strong communication skills so that their client receives the best treatment possible.
+Vocational rehabilitation counselors thus need to have strong communication skills so that their client receives the best treatment possible.

-Even when they see clients apart from a comprehensive treatment team, they must be able to tackle issues such as a patient's medical equipment.
+When rehabilitation counselors see clients apart from a comprehensive treatment team, they must be able to tackle issues such as a patient's medical equipment.
 For instance, the patient may need a new walker, wheelchair, or even grab bars for their shower.
-The counselor may need to advocate for their client to insurance companies or even landlords who may be reticent to outfit an apartment for a disabled tenant.
+The rehabilitation counselor may need to advocate for their client to insurance companies or even landlords who may be reticent to outfit an apartment for a disabled tenant.

 How to Become a Rehabilitation Counselor

-Students who are eager to become rehabilitation counselors should start out with a counselors bachelor’s degree.
+Students who are eager to become rehabilitation counselors should start out with a counselors bachelor’s degree in rehabilitation counseling before continuing on to get a master's degree in rehabilitation counseling.
 The most optimal degree programs are psychology, social work, or counseling.
-Though students won't be able to work in the field with only a bachelor’s degree, it may be possible to find experiential learning opportunities in a related field.
+To work as a certified rehabilitation counselor CRC, a master's degree in rehabilitation counseling is required.
+Though students won't be able to work in the field with only a bachelor’s degree in rehabilitation counseling, it may be possible to find experiential learning opportunities in a related field.
 For instance, students can likely find part-time work as a caregiver for someone who is struggling with an injury or other long-term difficulty.
 Since these jobs are so varied, it may be possible to devote a few hours each week to working with a disabled person while earning a few extra dollars.